 2. Martinhal Family Hotels and Resorts

 Family-friendly luxury?
-Yes, please! “‘If you are looking for a luxury family holiday, Martinhal offers some lovely hotels and villas, with everything you need for a week’s stay,’ says MFM judge and mum of 1, Rebecca.
+Yes, please! “‘If you are looking for a luxury family holiday, Martinhal offers some lovely hotels and villas, with everything you need for a week’s stay,’ says MFM testers and mum of 1, Rebecca.